QUESTION 1. (Actually a whole series of related questions)

 that they will deny access to the record facility without a subscription.

-Also note that only a Sky box carries the Sky program guide that provides a large amount of program listing detail.
+A Sky box also carries the Sky extended program guide that provides a large amount of program listing detail.

-There are other single tuner and twin tuner PVRs that are not controlled by Sky.
+There are other single tuner and twin tuner PVRs which are not controlled by Sky.

 See